cypress-io/cypress-documentation/content/guides/continuous-integration/introduction.md

 </Alert>

 ### Running headless tests without Xvfb

-Chromium based browsers and firefox can spawn without Xvfb when run in headless mode.
-If you are testing against either of those browsers, you can opt out of cypress spawning an X11 server by setting the environment variable `ELECTRON_RUN_AS_NODE=1`.
+Chromium based browsers and Firefox can spawn without Xvfb when run via the `--headless` flag.
+If you're testing against either of those browsers using the `--browser` flag, you can opt out of Cypress spawning an X11 server by setting the environment variable [`ELECTRON_RUN_AS_NODE=1`](https://www.electronjs.org/docs/api/environment-variables#electron_run_as_node).

 <Alert type="warning">

 Electron cannot be run without an X11 server.
-Cypress' default browser is Electron based and will not be able to launch if you set this environment variable.
-Likewise, Cypress' interactive mode (running via `cypress open`) is run via Electron and cannot be run without an X11 server.
+Cypress's default browser is Electron and won't be able to launch if you set this environment variable.
+Likewise, Cypress's interactive mode (running via `cypress open`) is run via Electron and cannot be opened without an X11 server.

 </Alert>